jvandenaardweg/ssml-split/README.md

 ### About: breakParagraphsAboveHardLimit
 By adding the option `breakParagraphsAboveHardLimit: true` you allow the script to break up large paragraphs by removing the `<p>` and replacing the `</p>` with a `<break strength="x-strong" />`, [which results in the same pause](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html#p-tag).
 This allows the script to properly split large paragraphs.

+Using this option will result in 22 more characters, per paragraph, to your usage when using Google's Text to Speech API.

 If you work with large paragraphs and you do not use this option, you might run into errors like `SSML tag appeared to be too long`.